oorail/oorail-system/README.md

 You can find more information and tutorial videos on our website at [https://oorail.co.uk/digital-dc](https://oorail.co.uk/digital-dc)

+### Supported Locomotives
+DC and DCC ready locomotives should run fine with this system.
+We do not recommend using DCC chipped locomotives with this system, even if they support DC operation.
+There is a risk that the L298N module could damage your DCC chips.
+Supporting DCC is in our roadmap, so please check back in the future for support.

 ### Release Schedule
 A new release is made available to everyone on the first Tuesday of the month.